imi-bigpicture/wsidicom/README.md

 - *WsiInstance*, represents image data and image metadata.
 - *Level*, represents a group of instances with the same image size, i.e. of the same level.
 - *Pyramid*, represents a group of levels, i.e. the pyrimidal structure.
-- *Pyramids*, represents a collection of pyramids, each with different image coordate system or extended depth of field.
+- *Pyramids*, represents a collection of pyramids, each with different image coordinate system or extended depth of field.
 - *WsiDicom*, represents a collection of pyramids, labels and overviews.

 Labels and overviews are structured similarly to levels, but with somewhat different properties and restrictions.
 For DICOMWeb the WsiDicomFile\* classes are replaced with WsiDicomWeb\* classes.